 This growth fund was launched in 2010 and has operated at a return rate of 19.18% since.
 It seeks to produce returns by investment in a concentrated portfolio of a maximum of 25 companies’ equity and related stocks.
 It is an ideal long-term investment.
 Due to the low concentration of funds, it is risk-prone.
 However, an investment horizon of 5 years or more can procure good returns.

 A relatively new name in the mutual fund market, this fund invests in different market capitalization levels distributing funds across equity and related instruments.
 It selects stocks using the Quality, Growth, Longevity, Price (QGLP) framework.
 It has a concentrated portfolio of 20-25 stocks that offers ample diversification for minimizing risk.

 Launched in 2005, this diversified equity fund works with a large-cap bias of 67%.
 It has a growth investment style and invests primarily in cyclical sectors such as automobiles, construction, banking, etc. It also allocates to defensive sectors like technology and pharmaceuticals to stabilize the risk.
 It makes a good investment option since it is less volatile in comparison to other multi-cap funds.

-Investors should first research about the best mutual funds before making their choice.
-For an alternative list, click here.
-This list contains a comprehensive coverage of different options of investment for 2018-19 and should help the investors get a good start to their investment journey.
+Investors should first research the best mutual funds before making their choice.
+This is the list that contains comprehensive coverage of different options of investment for 2018-19 and should help the investors get a good start to their investment journey.